-All questions required for Applicants that are currently operating in Covered California.
-Questions 20.4.4.1 - 20.4.4.3, 20.4.4.5 and 20.4.4.6 required for Applicants that are not currently operating in Covered California.
+All questions required for new entrant Applicants that are currently operating in Covered California.
+Questions 20.4.4.1 - 20.4.4.3, 20.4.4.5 and 20.4.4.6 required for new entrant Applicants that are not currently operating in Covered California.
+All questions should be answered at the product level, not Issuer level.

-Applicant must: 1) Progressively adopt physician and hospital payment strategies so that revenue for labor and delivery only supports medically necessary care and no financial incentive exists to perform a low-risk Nulliparous Term Singleton Vertex (NTSV) Cesarean Section (C-Section).
-2) Promote improvement work through the California Maternal Quality Care Collaborative (CMQCC) Maternal Data Center (MDC), so that all maternity hospitals achieve an NTSV C-Section rate of 23.9% or lower, or are at least working toward that goal.
+Applicant willmust: 1) Progressively adopt physician and hospital payment strategies so that revenue for labor and delivery only supports medically necessary care and no financial incentive exists to perform a low-risk Nulliparous Term Singleton Vertex (NTSV) Cesarean Section (C-Section).
+2) Promote improvement work through the California Maternal Quality Care Collaborative (CMQCC) Maternal Data Center (MDC), so that all maternity hospitals achieve an NTSV C-Section rate of 23.9% or lower or are at least working toward that goal.
 3) Consider a hospital's NTSV C-section rate, improvement trajectory, and willingness to engage in coaching as part of its maternity hospital contracting decisions and terms.
 Covered California does not expect Contractor to base poor performance, and potential network removal decisions, on one measure alone.

-Applicants that are not currently operating in Covered California are expected to adopt a payment methodology structured to support only medically necessary care with no financial incentive to perform C-sections for all contracted physicians and hospitals serving enrollees by year end 2023.
+4) New entrant Applicants thethat are not currently operating in Covered California Applicants are expected to adopt a payment methodology structured to support only medically necessary care with no financial incentive to perform C-sections for all contracted physicians and hospitals serving eEnrollees by year end 2023.